Mia06-coder/My_First_Portfolio/README.md

 Added a table of learners with name, age, and country inside the `<article>` of `index.html`.
 Used semantic tags `<table>`, `<thead>`, `<tbody>` for better structure.

+### Task 5 - Build a Personal Portfolio Webpage

+- Created a semantic and accessible portfolio in `portfolio/index.html`
+- Includes header, navigation, and sections for Introduction, Projects, About Me, and Contact
+- All links and email are functional and styled using semantic HTML